berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 Miss the excitement of the MATHCOUNTS® Countdown Round?
 Want to show off mental math in a countdown match... while planking?
 If you'd enjoy that exciting and silly experience, come join us for our Plank Countdown tournament!

-#### Mathematician Mash _[Dwinelle 145]_

-Test your math intuition in this fast-paced game inspired by the classic game show Family Feud!
-Teams will try to guess the most popular answers to math-themed questions.
-The goal isn’t just to be correct — it’s to think like everyone else and guess the most common answers.
-Work with your teammates, buzz in quickly, and see if your mathematical instincts can lead your team to the top!

 #### Games Lounge _[Dwinelle 258]_

 Looking for a place to chill out?
 Come to the Games Lounge!
 We’ll have a variety of games (and seats) for students, parents, and coaches to unwind after a day of testing.

-### Parent Activities
+### Parent / Coach Activities

-Between 9:00 AM and 5:30 PM, we will have a parent lounge in Dwinelle 155.
+Between 9:00 AM and 5:00 PM, we will have a parent lounge in Dwinelle 155.
 Additionally, we will have the following activites for parents.

 #### ⭐ Po-Shen Loh Table (11 AM) _[Dwinelle Hall]_